achydenius/voltage/README.md

 The preferred rendering resolution is defined when instantiating the renderer.
 Usually values from 10 to 12 (Teensy's maximum resolution) seem to work nicely.
 Higher resolution produces a smoother result but requires more CPU power, thus reducing the amount of primitives that can be rendered without flickering.

+## Display calibration

+Connected display can be adjusted (e.g. setting correct X/Y/Z scaling) a bit easier by calling `Renderer`'s `renderCalibrationView` method.
+Calibration view shows a cube for adjusting the aspect ratio, crosshair for centering the image and corner markers for displaying the current clipping viewport.
+The desired viewport can be set with `Renderer`'s `setViewport` method.

 ## Setting up external DAC for brightness control

 An external [Microchip MCP4922](https://www.microchip.com/en-us/product/MCP4922) DAC can be used for setting the brightness of individual lines.
 MCP4922 can be used with Teensy 3.6 by using the following connections: